sporniket/p3/README.md

 # P3, the Programmable Properties Processor

-[WARNING] Please read carefully this note before using this project.
-It contains important facts for using this project/library/...
+> [WARNING] Please read carefully this note before using this project.
+It contains important facts for using this project.
-This software is delivered as is and do not garantees bla bla bla.

 Content

 1. What is **P3, the Programmable Properties Processor**, and when to use it ?
 2. What should you know before using **P3, the Programmable Properties Processor** ?
 3. How to use **P3, the Programmable Properties Processor** ?